kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_weather.md

 ### Knowledge and skills
 Start by learning how to do the following:
-- Read a weather forecast
+- Read a weather forecast.
-- Deal with different types of weather
+- Deal with different types of weather.
-- Identify signs of worsening weather
+- Identify signs of worsening weather.

 Once you have mastered these skills, you should learn how to do the following:
-- Identify signs of improving weather
+- Identify signs of improving weather.
-- Forecast weather based on observations
+- Forecast weather based on observations.
-- Understand your region's climate
+- Understand your region's climate.
-- Predict tides
+- Predict tides.

 ## Weather
 Weather conditions can change rapidly and significantly impact your outdoor activities.